LaoZZZZZ/bartender-1.1/README.md

 # Components
 ##Extraction
 ###Input
-This components takes a reads file and outputs the extracted barcode.
+This component takes a sequencing reads file and outputs extracted barcodes.
 Currently it only supports single-end reads.
 The command is bartender_extractor_com.
 The following are the input parameters.

 -f: the input reads file(required).
 Only supports FASTQ and FASTA.